antononcube/Raku-Math-DistanceFunctions-Edit/README-work.md

 - Certain clever checks can be made before invoking `dld`.
 - Create a new function called `edit-distance` in C and set up a "NativeCall" connection to it.

-So, at this point, both approaches were taken: the first in "DSL::Translators", the second by "Math::DistanceFunctions::Edit".
+So, at this point, both approaches were taken: the first in "DSL::Shared", [AAp2], the second by "Math::DistanceFunctions::Edit".

 -----